 Bronchiectasis is described as the permanent dilation or destruction of the bronchial walls

-- It is best considered the common endpoint of various disorders that cause chronic airway inflammation
+- Bronchiectasis is best considered the common endpoint of various disorders that cause chronic airway inflammation

 - The dilation and destruction of larger bronchi is caused by chronic infection and inflammation.
-Common causes are cystic fibrosis, immune defects, and recurrent infections, and foreign body aspirations.
-Some cases seem to be idiopathic
+Common causes of this inflammation are cystic fibrosis, immune defects, recurrent infections, and foreign body aspirations.
+Some cases are idiopathic

 - The most common cause is cystic fibrosis